nightscout/nightscout.github.io/docs/nightscout/new_user.md

 - In `ENABLE` copy and paste the following words (separated by a space) so that won't have to think about which you want now:

-`careportal basal dbsize rawbg iob maker bridge cob bwp cage iage sage boluscalc pushover treatmentnotify mmconnect loop pump profile food openaps bage alexa override`
+`careportal basal dbsize rawbg iob maker bridge cob bwp cage iage sage boluscalc pushover treatmentnotify mmconnect loop pump profile food openaps bage alexa override speech cors`

 <img src="..\img\NewNS38.png" style="zoom:80%;" />